How to Dehydrate Fruit Rolls

-Looking for a healthy, fun snack that travels well and actually gets eaten?
-Here's how to dehydrate fruit rolls (also known as fruit leathers or roll-ups) using fresh, canned, or even frozen fruit.
+Looking for a fun, healthy snack that’s both travel-friendly and kid-approved?
+Learn how to dehydrate fruit rolls (also called fruit leathers or roll-ups) using fresh, canned, or frozen fruit.
+These chewy strips are naturally sweet, preservative-free, and budget-friendly—making them a tasty alternative to store-bought snacks.

 Fruit Roll-Ups on a plate